 The All/Any toggle appears at the top of the rules sidebar.

-If you have created more than one rule and you select "any", then if any of those rules are satisfied, it will connect to the connected message.
+If you have created more than one rule and you select Any, the related text/block will appear if any of those rules are met.

 It’s like using “And” or “Or” in a Boolean search when you’re doing legal research.

 Edit and delete rules

 Click on the text highlighted in blue.
 Select Edit text/block rule in the top toolbar.
 Here you can edit, add or delete rules, if necessary.